 When making art, things have a way of coming out in honest and unexpected ways.
 You might not even realize what you’re feeling until it shows up on paper.
 Art therapy has a way of bringing things into awareness and gives you the space to gain new perspectives on your experiences.

-• Art therapy sessions are 60 minutes or 90 minutes long, and are offered a weekly basis or more frequently.
+• How long are art therapy sessions?
+Art therapy sessions are 60 minutes or 90 minutes long, and are offered a weekly basis or more frequently.

 For in person sessions, you’ll have access to a variety of materials and techniques, but we won’t rush through the process.
 You don’t have to be "ready" or know what to create.
 Just showing up is enough.